A sign in reception said it was the duty of a Muslim to look after a traveller and reimburse him if any of his belongings go missing

 After an hour of squeezing between cars, changing lanes and avoiding other cars coming the other way, we made it to our destination of Shemshak.
 It wasn’t the hotel we’d booked or the resort.
 The reason for the brisk relocation was lost in translation.
 Other bemused guests had their own theory about it involving an argument between a hotelier and the person that owned the road, which for us only added to the quirkiness of our adventure.

 The hotel that the driver took us to was still on the mountain – albeit a different one.
-And this meant that we could ski back to the door.
-And that as skiers is all we’re really interested in wherever we are.
-A power shower to ease those muscles and the ability to catch the last lift up and not have to worry about any transport home.
+All we needed was a power shower to ease those muscles and the ability to catch the last lift up then ski to the back door.